ezlifeSol/gampose/README.md

 **Methods:**

-- `getBitmap(context: Context, filePath: String): Bitmap?`: Loads a bitmap from the specified asset file path.
+- `getBitmap(context: Context, assetPath: String): ImageBitmap`: Retrieves an ImageBitmap from the cache or loads it from assets if not already cached.
-- `splitSprite(context: Context, assetPath: String, col: Int, row: Int): List<Bitmap>`: Splits a sprite bitmap into multiple smaller bitmaps based on the specified number of rows and columns.
+- `splitSprite(context: Context, assetPath: String, col: Int, row: Int): List<ImageBitmap>`: Splits an image from assets into a grid of smaller images and caches the resulting images.

 ## Contact